-ENERGY YEAR 2011 RPS REPORTING INSTRUCTIONS
+ENERGY YEAR 2012 RPS REPORTING INSTRUCTIONS

 The Renewable Portfolio Standards at N.J.A.C.
-14:8-1.1 apply to BGS suppliers/providers and electric power suppliers (aka Third Party Suppliers or TPS).
-BGS suppliers must submit to each EDC for which they serve load the compliance documentation specific to the load served in that territory.
-The data reported to the EDC must be specific and relevant to the load served and the compliance sought by the BGS supplier for that particular EDC market.
-Each EDC must compile and summarize the reports provided by the BGS suppliers serving load in their market and submit this information under one cover to the Office of Clean Energy (OCE).
+14:8-1.2 applies to Basic Generation Service, or BGS, providers and electric power suppliers (aka Third Party Suppliers (TPS) or suppliers).
+BGS providers must submit to each EDC for which they serve load the compliance documentation specific to the load served in that territory.
+The data reported to the EDC must be specific and relevant to the load served and the compliance sought by the BGS providers for that particular EDC market.
+Each EDC must compile and summarize the reports provided by the BGS providers serving load in their market and submit this information under one cover to the Office of Clean Energy (OCE).
 Third Party Suppliers report directly to the OCE for their entire load regardless of where in New Jersey it was served.
-The RPS compliance reports are due by October 1, 2011.
+The RPS compliance reports are due by October 1, 2012.
+Note: the EDCs have submitted a petition to the Board seeking an extension in the compliance reporting deadline to December 1, 2012 and staff anticipate presenting a recommendation supporting an extension at the next regularly scheduled Board agenda meeting.

-Each BGS supplier must provide the following to each EDC for which they serve load.
+Each BGS provider must provide the following to each EDC for which they serve load.
 Third Party Suppliers report the same information directly to the OCE.
 Please note that any claims of confidentiality must be submitted in compliance with N.J.A.C.
 14:1-12 - Procedures for Determining the Confidentiality of Submitted Information.